Bristol 188: Design and development

-The Bristol Type 188 had its genesis in Operational Requirement 330, which sought a high speed (Mach 3) reconnaissance aircraft, which eventually developed into the Avro 730.
-Air Ministry officials recognised that, as the Avro 730 was expected to operate at high speeds for extended periods of time, more data was needed on high speed operations; to fulfil this need, the follow-on Operational Requirement ER.134T was issued in February 1953; it called for a flying testbed capable of attaining speeds in excess of Mach 2.
-This aircraft was expected to run at these speeds for extended periods of time, allowing it to study kinetic heating effects on such an aircraft.
+The Bristol Type 188 had its genesis in Operational Requirement 330, which sought a Mach 3 reconnaissance aircraft, which eventually developed into the Avro 730.
+Air Ministry officials recognised that, as the Avro 730 was expected to operate at high speeds for extended periods, more data was needed on high-speed operations.
+To fulfil this need, the follow-on Operational Requirement ER.134T was issued in February 1953; it called for a flying testbed capable of attaining speeds in excess of Mach 2.
+This aircraft was expected to run at these speeds for extended periods to permit the study of kinetic heating effects on such an aircraft.
 Furthermore, it was also expected to operate for a considerable amount of time with a skin temperature around 300 Celsius.

-Several of Britain's aircraft manufacturers took interest in this relatively advanced specification, Bristol Aircraft being specifically invited to tendered by ministry officials.
-The company's design team opted to produce a clean sheet aircraft design, which was assigned the internal designation of Type 188.
-The submitted design was somewhat vague and even speculative in several aspects, the aircraft's layout was not firmly decided upon until as late as 1955.
-Nevertheless, following a competitive review of submissions, the associated contract 6/Acft/10144 was awarded to Bristol during February 1953.
+Several of Britain's aircraft manufacturers took interest in this advanced specification, Bristol Aircraft being specifically invited to tendered by ministry officials.
+The company's design team opted to produce a clean-sheet aircraft design, which was assigned the internal designation Type 188.
+The submitted design was somewhat vague and even speculative in several aspects; the aircraft's layout was not firmly decided upon until as late as 1955.
+Nevertheless, following a competitive review of submissions, the associated contract 6/Acft/10144 was awarded to Bristol in February 1953.

 Bristol Type 188 on static display at the Royal Air Force Museum Midlands, Cosford.

 The advanced nature of the aircraft meant that new construction methods had to be developed.
 Several materials were considered for construction and two specialist grades of steel were selected: a titanium-stabilized 18-8 austenitic steel and a 12%-Cr steel used in gas turbines (Firth-Vickers Rex 448).
 These had to be manufactured to better tolerances in sufficient quantities for construction to start.
 The 12% chromium stainless steel with a honeycomb centre was used for the construction of the outer skin, to which no paint was applied.
 However, simply procuring sufficient amounts of stainless steel sheeting was a challenge, only compounded by factors such as the desired strength and uniformity.